 Bearish engulfing after a head and shoulders break = bigger trend-change potential

 The biggest mistake is trading it in isolation.
 If you ignore trend, ignore levels, and ignore conditions, you’ll short into strong uptrends and get squeezed.
-The pattern should be a trigger inside a broader plan: location, confirmation, defined risk, and a realistic target.
-Don’t overtrade it—wait for the clean ones.
+Don’t overtrade it—wait for the clean ones with clear risk and a realistic target.

-Bearish engulfing is one of the cleaner “momentum just flipped” signals you’ll get on a candlestick chart, but it works best when it prints at the right spot and gets follow-through.
-Treat it as a trigger, then confirm with price action and volume, place the stop above the signal high, and target the next real support with a solid reward-to-risk.
+Bearish engulfing is a clear “momentum just flipped” signal, but it performs best when it prints at the right spot and gets follow-through.
+Use it as a trigger, confirm with price action and (when relevant) volume, place the stop above the signal high, and target the next real support with a solid reward-to-risk.